n3m6/poc-orderbook/docs/data-structure.md

 # Understanding the Sparse Directory/Price Bucketing Data Structure

-## Introduction

-This report explains the Sparse Directory/Price Bucketing data structure in simple terms, with examples and a practical implementation guide for Solana using Anchor.
-This structure was recommended for implementing an orderbook on Solana blockchain.

 ## What is a Sparse Directory/Price Bucketing Structure?

 Imagine you're organizing a large library of books.
 Instead of putting all books on one giant shelf (which would make finding anything difficult), you: